kevinsuryajaya/stockbit-react-app/README.md

 - UI/UX design Mobile-First, so recommend to access with mobile device.
 - Use API from https://pokeapi.co/
 - It's a single page application.
-- This web app have 3 pages, Pokemon List(Home) Page, Pokemon Detail Page, My Pokemon(Profile) Page.
+- This web app have 3 pages, Movie List(Home) Page, Movie Detail Page, Watchlist Page.
 - Deployed using heroku, you can check the web app on this link: https://pokemon-web-project.herokuapp.com/

 # References Code and Knowledge to Build This Web App